ZeroIntensity/discobase/docs/introduction.md

     asyncio.run(main())
 ```

+Notice the lack of an `await` before `db.login_task()` -- that's intentional, and we'll talk about that more in a moment.

+### Waiting Until Ready

-However, after calling `login_task`, there isn't really a guarantee that the database is connected, which can cause some odd "it works on my machine" problems.
-To ensure that you're good to go, you should call `wait_ready`:
+After calling `login_task()`, there isn't really a guarantee that the database is connected, which can cause some odd "it works on my machine" problems.
+To ensure that you're good to go, you should call `wait_ready()`:

 ```py
 import discobase